 tasks for the implementation of the action and whether it is not acting as a mailbox (empty shell).

 Yes, a UN agency can become a co-beneficiary/co-partner under the MGA and they will need to sign an accession form.
 For UN agencies and other IOs (pillar assessed entities), see art.
-10.3 of the MGA.
+10.2 and 10.3 of the MGA.